quentinbuerle/Open-Source-ROBAIR/README.md

    Now that you have all the components of Robair, you can start the assembly.

- II) How to build a different Robair :
+ II- How to build a different Robair :
   ====================

 In case you want to change the structure of the robot and add your own upgrades, you only have to follow these steps :